lowRISC/opentitan/util/ipgen/README.md

 FuseSoC core files should be written in a way that upholds the principle "same name, same public interface", i.e. if a FuseSoC core has the same name as another one, it must also provide the same public interface.

-Since SystemVerilog does not provide no strong control over which symbols become part of the public API developers must be carefully evaluate their source code.
+Since SystemVerilog does not provide strong control over which symbols become part of the public API, developers must carefully evaluate their source code.
 At least, the public interface is comprised of
 - module header(s), e.g. parameter names, ports (names, data types),
 - package names, and all identifiers within it, including enum values (but not the values assigned to them),